renesugar/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 }
 ```

-TODO(Argument names are resolved in compile time)
+All the names of named parameters are resolved at compile-time, meaning that performing a call with a parameter name not used at declaration-site is a compiler error.

 If one wants to mix named and positional arguments, the argument list must conform to the following form: $P_1, \ldots, P_M, N_1, \ldots, N_Q$, where $P_i$ is a positional argument, $N_j$ is a named argument; i.e., positional arguments must precede all of the named ones.